World War III: Hypothetical scenarios

 Some scenarios involve risks due to upcoming changes from the known status quo.
 In the 1980s the Strategic Defense Initiative made an effort at nullifying the USSR's nuclear arsenal; some analysts believe the initiative was "destabilizing".
 In his book Destined for War, Graham Allison views the global rivalry between the established power, the US, and the rising power, China, as an example of the Thucydides Trap.
 Allison states that historically, "12 of 16 past cases where a rising power has confronted a ruling power" have led to fighting.
 In 2020 and 2023, the Bulletin of the Atomic Scientists advanced its Doomsday Clock, citing among other factors a predicted destabilizing effect from upcoming hypersonic weapons.

 Emerging technologies, such as artificial intelligence, could hypothetically generate risk in the decades ahead.
 A 2018 RAND Corporation report has argued that AI and associated information technology "will have a large effect on nuclear-security issues in the next quarter century".
 A hypothetical future AI could provide a destabilizing ability to track "second-launch" launchers.
 Incorporating AI into decision support systems used to decide whether to launch, could also generate new risks, including the risk of an adversarial exploitation of such an AI's algorithms by a third party to trigger a launch recommendation.
 A perception that some sort of emerging technology would lead to "world domination" might also be destabilizing, for example by leading to fear of a pre-emptive strike.

 Cyberwarfare is the exploitation of technology by a nation-state or international organization to attack and destroy the opposing nation's information networks and computers.
 The damage can be caused by computer viruses or denial-of-service attacks (DoS).
 Cyberattacks are becoming increasingly common, threatening cybersecurity and making it a global priority.
 There has been a proliferation of state-sponsored attacks.
 The trends of these attacks suggest the potential of a cyber World War III.
 The world's leading militaries are developing cyber strategies, including ways to alter the enemy's command and control systems, early warning systems, logistics, and transportation.
 The 2022 Russian invasion of Ukraine has sparked concerns about a large-scale cyberattack, with Russia having previously launched cyberattacks to compromise organizations across Ukraine.
 Nearly 40 discrete attacks were launched by Russia which permanently destroyed files in hundreds of systems across dozens of organizations, with 40% aimed at critical infrastructure sectors in Ukraine.
 Russia's use of cyberwarfare has turned the war into a large-scale "hybrid" war in Ukraine.

+According to CIA original founder, Miles Copeland, a War hypothetical scenario described in his memoir The Game Player envisioned a wider conflict emerging through crises in the developing world rather than through an immediate direct superpower confrontation, involving the United States and Soviet-aligned forces acting largely through regional actors in the Third World.

 In fiction

-The concept of World War III is a common trope of science fiction.
+The concept of World War III is a common theme in science fiction and popular culture.